apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 Multiple papers have been published where people do this, for example ["ES at Scale"](https://arxiv.org/pdf/2509.24372), but it would be nice to use this to actually try to push capabilities of models that people actually use.
 To actually push the envelope and do something that FO optimizers can't.

+I also think about the results from ["Optimizers Qualitatively Alter Solutions And We Should Leverage This"](https://arxiv.org/pdf/2507.12224).
+Is ZO RL more or less suceptible to diversity collapse?
+I don't know.
+It might be different though, in some qualitative way, and that makes it interesting.

 ## MeZO Math (Very verbose but trust)

 Here's a bunch of math.
 I've tried to make it readable, but if your eyes glaze over you can skip it if you like.
 It should be skimmable if you just read the parts that aren't in code blocks.